 Kerith finds there is additional creativity to be found in working with limited, discarded materials as she describes: “There is an ever-present challenge to creatively solve how to puzzle together the pieces that comes from working with a material that is in relative short supply and varying size.
 It becomes a conversation between the pieces themselves that I am just facilitating.
 The process is always inviting in the sense that it offers such freedom from expectation with respect to the end result.”

-Kerith Lisi’s work has been exhibited at Marin MOCA, The Main Gallery in Redwood City, STUDIO Gallery in San Francisco and SLATE contemporary in Oakland.
-She studied at the Academy of Art in San Francisco and earned a B.A. in International Relations from UC Davis, as well as completing studies abroad at the University of Pisa in Italy.
+Kerith Lisi’s work has been exhibited at the de Young Museum (San Francisco, CA), SLATE contemporary (Oakland, CA), Marin Museum of Contemporary Art (Novato, CA), STUDIO Gallery (San Francisco, CA) and Seager Gray Gallery (Mill Valley, CA).
+She studied at the Academy of Art in San Francisco and earned a B.A. in International Relations from UC Davis.
 Kerith lives and works in San Carlos, California with her husband and two children.